 - 1. To increase access to health care services to reach as many displaced persons and hosting communities as possible, prioritizing the most vulnerable. - 2.
 To strengthen healthcare institutions and enable them to withstand the pressure caused by the increased demand on services and the scarcity of resources. - 3.
-To prevent and control outbreaks of epidemic-prone diseases with focus on EWARS reinforcement
+To prevent and contain outbreaks.